stanwood/handbook/README.md

 ## Background

 We aim to be"transparent by default".
-We want to be equally transparent to potential clients and our team - both current and future.
+We want to be equally transparent to clients and our team - both current and future.
 Hence the open-source nature of this document.

 We also want to be an active part of the remote-work community and want to share what we've learned with other startups to bring the wonders of working as a distributed team to the world.